 This form of the Harlequin Ladybird is very similar to the above spectabilis form.
 Instead of four red markings, this form generally has two red spots or patches.
 The two red markings can be arch-shaped as shown on the left.
 The pronotum is black and white, unlike the Pine Ladybird and melanic forms of 2-Spots.

 Native to Asia, the Harlequin Ladybird was first recorded in the North East in 2010.
 It can be found in a variety of habitats.
 Many records are from urban areas where deciduous trees are abundant.

 Join the North East Ladybird Spot

-Urban or rural, beginner or expert, we need your help to record ladybirds across the North East this spring and summer.
+Urban or rural, beginner or expert, we need your help to record ladybirds across the North East.

-Your records can add to our understanding of ladybirds in the region and inform conservation and monitoring efforts.
+Your sightings can add to our understanding of ladybirds in the region and inform conservation and monitoring efforts.